2025 Update: Powerful Stress Relief Pressure Points for Anxiety and Depression

 How to use the Governor Vessel point:

 To locate the Great Abyss point, extend your arm and turn your palm up.
-Look for a little indentation on the side closest to your thumb, near the edge of your wrist.
-This point, known as the inner frontier gate point, helps relieve stress and anxiety symptoms and is commonly used in cancer patients.
+Look for the wrist crease at the base of your thumb, where you can often feel the pulse of your radial artery.
+This point helps relieve stress and is commonly used for calming the nervous system.

 How to use the Great Abyss point:

-4. Apply pressure and gently massage the point with your thumb or index finger for up to a minute.
+Apply gentle pressure and massage the area with your thumb for up to a minute.

 The Shen Men point is located on your inner wrist, on the pinky side of your hand.
 Acupressure enthusiasts report that the Shen Men impression point can help with pain relief, insomnia, and anxiety disorders.